What would the tax rate be under a national retail sales tax?

-Estimates from the President’s Advisory Panel on Tax Reform span an even wider range.
-Using reasonable assumptions about tax evasion and the breadth of the tax base, the Advisory Panel estimated the required tax-exclusive tax rate to be between 34 and 89 percent.
-Their highest estimate assumes an evasion rate consistent with rates in the current income tax for income on which taxes are not withheld and there is no third-party reporting, and a federal tax base equivalent to the median state sales tax base.
+Estimates from the President’s Advisory Panel on Federal Tax Reform span an even wider range.
+Using reasonable assumptions about tax evasion and the breadth of the tax base, the Advisory Panel estimated the required tax-exclusive rate to be between 34 and 89 percent.
+Their highest estimate assumes (1) an evasion rate consistent with the current income tax for income on which taxes are not withheld and there is no third-party reporting and (2) a federal tax base equivalent to the median state sales tax base.

 Tax Exclusive or Tax Inclusive

 A key issue in determining the required tax rate is how to define the tax rate.
 Suppose a product costs $100 before tax and has a $30 sales tax.
-The “tax-exclusive” tax rate would be 30 percent, since the tax is 30 percent of the pre-tax selling price.
+The “tax-exclusive” tax rate would be 30 percent, because the tax is 30 percent of the pre-tax selling price.
 The “tax-inclusive” rate would be about 23 percent, which is obtained by dividing the $30 tax by the total cost to the consumer ($100 + $30).
 Sales tax rates are typically quoted in tax-exclusive terms, but income tax rates are typically quoted as tax-inclusive rates.
-For example, a household that earns $130 and pays $30 in income taxes would normally think of itself as facing roughly a 23 percent ($30/$130) income tax rate.
+For example, a household that earns $130 and pays $30 in income taxes would normally think of itself as facing roughly a 23 percent ($30 ÷ $130) income tax rate.

 Although there is no single correct way to report the sales tax rate, it is crucial to understand which approach is being used.
 The tax-inclusive rate will always be lower than the tax-exclusive rate, and the difference grows as the rate rises.
 At a rate of 1 percent, the difference is negligible, but a 50 percent tax-exclusive rate corresponds to a 33 percent tax-inclusive rate, a 17 percentage-point difference.

 Other factors that would raise the rate even higher